-- Set the their status to Active or Inactive.
-For their credential to work, and for them have access to any area, their status must be Active.
+- Set their status to Active or Inactive.
+For their credentials to work, and for them to have access to any area, their status must be Active.

 - If their status is currently set to Inactive, set a date and time to activate their profile.

 - Never expires.

 - Specific date

 - Expires on a specific date and time.